 Meanwhile, another inventor, Guglielmo Marconi, pursued a parallel dream and perhaps anticipated by Tesla himself.
 A dream that achieved much greater success: the wireless transmission of information over radio waves.
-The world today is, of course, flooded with wireless information, and the word "wireless" is the order of the day.
+The world today is, of course, awash with wireless information, and the word "wireless" is on the agenda.

 Today, if the New Zealand startup Emrod will do good things, Tesla and Marconi's dreams could merge.